-Due to the nature of the work, will be expected to work outside of standard work hours as required to meet internal and external deadlines.
+Due to the nature of the work, individual may be expected to work outside of standard work hours as required to meet internal and external deadlines.

-Associate's Degree in Accounting/Finance with two or more years of accounting or accounting-relevant experience or equivalent combination of education and experience required.
+An Associate's degree in Accounting/Finance with two or more years of accounting or accounting-relevant experience or equivalent combination of education and experience required.

 Proficiency in PC systems and software specifically Microsoft Office (Excel, Word, Outlook) is required.

 Excellent communication skills, ability to resolve issues in a timely manner, excellent organizational skills and attention to detail will also be required.